 OK, so maybe you thought it was hokey when I made up a song about my White Bean Dip.
 But I just couldn’t help myself.
 I must tell you that I have been dabbling in song parodies since childhood.
 I think I’ve probably taken every song I’ve ever known at some point and changed the words.
 I even make parodies of other song parodies.
 And, now it has even rubbed off on the kids.
 And Greg.
 And possibly the cats.

 So now that I’ve come clean about my lyric changing habit, I’ll get back to the point of this post, which happens to be Butternut Squash Risotto.

-You may have noticed that I’ve categorized this meal as both a dinner and a side.
-Why?
-Well, while you can serve this risotto as a side like my Basic Risotto, it also holds its own as an entree with roasted butternut squash as the star ingredient.
+While you can serve this risotto as a side like my Basic Risotto, it also holds its own as an entree with roasted butternut squash as the star ingredient.
 Oh, that sweet, nutty, tender, melt-in-your-mouth deliciousness…I just want to sneak a piece!
 No one will notice, right? 😉

 I personally enjoy this risotto as the main course, but if you do go the side route, serve with a minimally seasoned protein with no pan sauce, such as grilled chicken, broiled flounder or even a steak.

 I made this Butternut Squash Risotto with chicken broth, but to make a vegetarian option, use vegetable broth instead and vegetarian Parmesan cheese.